BarraQDA/nvivotools/README.md

 3. Interface with the rest of your IT world.
 Make NVivo part of your tookit, not your whole world.

-## Background

-NVivo stores its projects in the form of a relational database.
+The core of NVivotools is its ability to make sense of NVivo's proprietary file structures.
+These files are, in face, relational database.
 The Windows version uses Microsoft SQL Server while the Mac version uses SQL Anywhere.
-NVivotools currently only works with Microsoft Windows NVivo files though a Mac version should be fairly simple to write using [sqlalchemy-sqlany](https://github.com/sqlanywhere/sqlalchemy-sqlany).
+NVivotools is able to minimise the difficulties of working with different database engines by using [SQLAlchemy](http://www.sqlalchemy.org/).

+## Installation

+The most involved part of the installation concerns the database engine, and is described here in some detail.

+### Windows

 NVivo files for Windows (with extension .nvp) are simply Microsoft SQL Server files.
 NVivotools works with them just as NVivo does, by attaching them to SQL Server.
-Unlike NVivo, NVivotools uses something called [Tabular Data Stream](https://en.wikipedia.org/wiki/Tabular_Data_Stream) (TDS) to communicate with SQL server.
+Unlike NVivo, NVivotools (or more precisely SQLAlchemy) uses something called [Tabular Data Stream](https://en.wikipedia.org/wiki/Tabular_Data_Stream) (TDS) to communicate with SQL server.
 This approach has the advantage of abstracting the database access so that NVivotools does not need to know too much about the messy details of SQL Server.
 It does, however, mean that SQL Server needs to be set up to allow TDS connections.

 I hope this file will be comprehensible not only to those who know more than I do about Windows, SQL Server and the like, but to relative newcomers.
-I assume that these operations are being performed on a computer with NVivo 10 already installed, but very little else.
-I also give some pointers for working with NVivo 11.

-## Setting up SQL Server

-This is the most difficult part of the process, so I describe it in the greatest detail.

-### Install Microsoft SQL Server
+#### Install Microsoft SQL Server

 Start by accepting that SQL Server, like pretty much everything Microsoft creates, is awful.
 Each version differs, often in subtle and undocumented ways, that make it incompatible with previous versions.
 Installation and configuration often require a GUI, making them impossible (or very difficult) to automate.
 However, SQL Server does have many enthusiastic users who write prolifically about their experiences.
 So if you have trouble with any of this, the first place to look for help is on the web by googling the text of any error message you need to investigate or concise description of a problem you encounter.